Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 A team may have the best understanding of its immediate problem while lacking visibility into the wider consequences of its choice.

-Decision rights should therefore be placed close to the relevant knowledge while authority and control mechanisms remain aligned.[^jensen-meckling]
+Decision rights should therefore be placed close to the relevant knowledge while authority and control mechanisms remain aligned.[^jensen-meckling][^weill-ross]

 ## The Decision Architecture Lens